March 16, 2021

 2. People Are Often Looking for Themselves.

-As a spiritual provider, Robyn regularly works with clients who are looking for something.
+As a spiritual coach, Robyn regularly works with clients who are looking for something.
 She approaches their journey with openness and curiosity, asking questions to find out who they are and what they want and need.

 By asking questions, Robyn helps her clients understand themselves.
 When they can see themselves clearly, they know what they are looking for.